-To get started with your t-shirt business you first need a solid brand or store name.
+To get started with your custom t-shirt business you first need a solid brand or store name.
 Even if you plan on being totally digital, you need a catchy name that people will easily remember.
 Next, you need to make sure any designs you use or will use don't include trademarked or copyrighted materials.
 Finally, you need to test your designs out.
 Ask some friends and strangers what they think of your designs and more importantly if they would buy them.

 Once you've picked some designs to start with, find a site to make and sell your shirts if you want to keep startup costs low.
 CafePress and Skreened are two popular sites for making shirts.
 If you want to be completely DIY, you'll need to look into screening materials and learn how to screen your own shirts.